Bomb explodes in Patna court, cop injured | Law-Order

 - India

-A crude bomb went off inside the crowded Civil Court premises here on Friday, injuring a police officer who had brought the explosive for investigation purposes.
+A crude bomb went off inside the crowded Civil Court premises here on Friday, injuring a police officer who had brought the explosive for investigation purpose.

 The sub-inspector of police has hurt his arm but is out of danger, said Sabiul Haq, the SHO of the Pirbahore police station under which the site of the incident falls.

 ''The injured SI, Umakant Rai, is posted at Kadam Kuan police station.
-Some crude bombs were seized in his area recently and he had brought these to the court as part of the normal investigation procedure,'' he SHO.
+Some crude bombs were seized in his area recently and he had brought these to the court as part of normal investigation procedure,'' the SHO said.

 Rai was carrying the bombs in a box which he placed on the table of the assistant prosecution officer concerned when the explosion took place.